What is a B Corp?

 • What is the difference between B Corporation and Benefit Corporation?

 B Corp is a certification.
 Benefit Corporation is a legal form.
 Benefit Corporations and Certified B Corporations are often confused.
-The B Corp Certification is a third-party certification administered by the non-profit B Lab, based in part on a company's verified performance on the B Impact Assessment.
+The B Corp Certification is a third-party certification.
 The Benefit Corporation is a legal structure for a business, which exists in 34 states across USA, Italy and Colombia.
 Benefit Corporations are legally empowered to pursue positive stakeholder impact alongside profit.
 Some companies are both Certified B Corporations and Benefit Corporations, and the Benefit Corporation structure fulfills the legal accountability requirement of B Corp Certification.

 • What is the difference between a B Corp and a Social Enterprise?